tinygo-org/tinygo-site/content/docs/guides/driver-design.md

     - Store HAL required for peripheral operation here such as communication buses (I2C, SPI drivers) and pins
     - **Avoid**: using TinyGo `machine` package constructs in your driver (read as *don't import `"machine"`*).
 Users of the Go language (not only TinyGo) also consume the drivers package and they can't compile a program that uses the `"machine"` package.
 To abstract `machine.Pin` one can define `type PinOutput func(level bool)` and `type PinInput func() bool` functional interfaces.

 - Define a `Config` struct for peripherals with many configuration options.
-See example of a Config struct in action: https://github.com/soypat/lora/blob/main/lora.go
     - Define new types for configuration enums.
 Try to use values in the datasheet, if a register has 3 possible values for a configuration that a user may want to set in the `Config` define a type for that register value and provide the 3 exported values with that type as package level constants.
     - **Avoid**: [Functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) or interface options.
 These carry with them a higher overhead in both performance, memory and binary size.
 A peripheral API will never change after being manufactured so most benefits of this pattern are lost
     - Define a `DefaultConfig` at the package level so that the user may easily instantiate a configuration.
 Maybe add a parameter or two to `DefaultConfig` to allow the user to easily tweak the most important parameters that they may want to change.